basitsk09/test/README.md

     } else if (tabIndex === 1) {
       // Dynamic "OTHERS" Tab
       try {
-        // Create a new array from state to avoid direct mutation during the loop const updatedRows = [...dynamicRows];
+        const updatedRows = [...dynamicRows];

-        // Iterate sequentially to save each row for (let i = 0; i < updatedRows.length; i++) {
+        for (let i = 0; i < updatedRows.length; i++) {
           const row = updatedRows[i];

-          // Skip empty, untouched new rows
           if (row.dbId === 0 && !row.particulars.trim()) {
             continue;
           }